This article covers the information you need to know to configure Workstream for your team.

 - To edit the status name, click Edit Title.

-- To edit the color of a status, click the color preview swatch and select your desired color.
+- To edit the color of a status, click the color preview swatch and select or enter the Hex code for your desired color.